CTIA (organization): History

+Leadership

 Tom Wheeler served as chief executive officer (CEO) of CTIA from 1992 to 2004.
 He was appointed chairman of the Federal Communications Commission (FCC) by President Barack Obama and confirmed by the United States Senate in November 2013.

 Steve Largent became president and CEO in November 2003, serving until 2014.
-Meredith Attwell Baker became CTIA's president and CEO in June 2014.
+Meredith Attwell Baker was CTIA's president and CEO from June 2014 until April 2025.
+CTIA paid Baker $3.0 million in compensation in 2021, $3.2 million in 2022, and $3.7 million in 2023.

+Ajit Pai became CEO and President of CTIA on April 1, 2025.

 Issue advocacy

 Spectrum

 When Baker was named president and CEO, she identified spectrum as a policy priority.
 She has testified before United States Congress on the issue.
 In a March 2016 media call, Baker said the industry is ready to invest billions of dollars to fund spectrum and new infrastructure.
 She suggested the "spectrum pipeline should become a national priority" because "100 MHz of spectrum is equal to $30 billion to the economy and 1 million jobs."

-In 2016, CTIA released reports outlining the importance of U.S. leadership in 5G and high band spectrum.
+In 2016, CTIA released reports outlining the importance of U.S. leadership in the 5G and high band spectrum.
 CTIA praised the FCC's unanimous vote in July 2016 to allow wireless operations above 24 GHz.

 Broadband and net neutrality

-CTIA supported the FCC retaining "the 2010 open Internet order's 'mobile specific' approach to [regulations] given the 'unique engineering, competitive and legal conditions' of 4G LTE, rather than a one-size-fits both wired and wireless approach", in a letter from Baker to Rep. Greg Walden (R-Ore.), chairman of the House Energy Subcommittee on Communications and Technology, in September 2014.
+CTIA supported the FCC retaining "the 2010 open Internet order's 'mobile specific' approach to [regulations] given the 'unique engineering, competitive and legal conditions' of 4G LTE, rather than a one-size-fits both wired and wireless approach" in a letter from Baker to Rep. Greg Walden (R-Ore.), chairman of the House Energy Subcommittee on Communications and Technology, in September 2014.

 In January 2015, Baker testified on the importance of an open Internet but against the reclassification of mobile broadband as a Title II (common carrier) service under the Communications Act of 1934 at a hearing held by the House Energy and Commerce Subcommittee on Communications and Technology.
 Two months later, CTIA, the National Cable and Telecommunications Association (NCTA), and USTelecom, filed legal challenges against the FCC's net neutrality order reclassifying broadband under Title II.

 Wireless infrastructure

-CTIA has helped lead efforts to remove regulatory barriers, at all levels of government, to the deployment of wireless infrastructure, particularly small cells and distributed antenna systems (DAS).
+CTIA has helped lead efforts to remove regulatory barriers, at all levels of government to the deployment of wireless infrastructure, particularly small cells and distributed antenna systems (DAS).

 Industry trade shows

-CTIA has organized trade shows for the wireless industry, including the CTIA Wireless Show, and MobileCON.
+CTIA has organized trade shows for the wireless industry, including the CTIA Wireless Show and MobileCON.
 In January 2013, it was announced that both events would be replaced by a new event known as CTIA Super Mobility, first held in September 2014.
 The following year's conference featured 1,000 exhibitors and attracted 30,000 visitors.

 In June 2016, CTIA announced a partnership with the GSM Association, under which Super Mobility Week would be re-launched as Mobile World Congress Americas beginning in 2017.